onap/dcaegen2/platformdoc/docs/components/component-specification/docker-specification.md

 When choosing a value for interval, consider that too frequent healthchecks will put unnecessary load on Consul and DCAE.
 If there is a problematic resource, then more frequent healthchecks are warranted (eg 15s or 60s), but as stablility increases, so can these values, (eg 300s).

-When choosing a value for timeout, consider that too small a number will result in increasing timeout failures, and too large a number will result in a delay in the notification of resource problem.
-A suggestion is to start with 5s and workd from there.
+When choosing a value for timeout, consider that too small a number will result in increasing timeout failures, and too large a number will result in a delay in the notification of the resource problem.
+A suggestion is to start with 5s and work from there.

 #### http